History of general-purpose CPUs: VLIW and EPIC

 The instruction scheduling logic that makes a superscalar processor is Boolean logic.
 In the early 1990s, a significant innovation was to realize that the coordination of a multi-ALU computer could be moved into the compiler, the software that translates a programmer's instructions into machine-level instructions.

 This type of computer is called a very long instruction word (VLIW) computer.

 Scheduling instructions statically in the compiler (versus scheduling dynamically in the processor) can reduce CPU complexity.
 This can improve performance, and reduce heat and cost.

 Unfortunately, the compiler lacks accurate knowledge of runtime scheduling issues.
 Merely changing the CPU core frequency multiplier will have an effect on scheduling.
 Operation of the program, as determined by input data, will have major effects on scheduling.
 To overcome these severe problems, a VLIW system may be enhanced by adding the normal dynamic scheduling, losing some of the VLIW advantages.

 Static scheduling in the compiler also assumes that dynamically generated code will be uncommon.
 Before the creation of Java and the Java virtual machine, this was true.
 It was reasonable to assume that slow compiles would only affect software developers.
 Now, with just-in-time compilation (JIT) virtual machines being used for many languages, slow code generation affects users also.

-There were several unsuccessful attempts to commercialize VLIW.
-The basic problem is that a VLIW computer does not scale to different price and performance points, as a dynamically scheduled computer can.
+There were several unsuccessful attempts to computer can.
 Another issue is that compiler design for VLIW computers is very difficult, and compilers, as of 2005, often emit suboptimal code for these platforms.

 Also, VLIW computers optimise for throughput, not low latency, so they were unattractive to engineers designing controllers and other computers embedded in machinery.
 The embedded systems markets had often pioneered other computer improvements by providing a large market unconcerned about compatibility with older software.

 In January 2000, Transmeta Corporation took the novel step of placing a compiler in the central processing unit, and making the compiler translate from a reference byte code (in their case, x86 instructions) to an internal VLIW instruction set.
 This method combines the hardware simplicity, low power and speed of VLIW RISC with the compact main memory system and software reverse-compatibility provided by popular CISC.

 Intel's Itanium chip is based on what they call an explicitly parallel instruction computing (EPIC) design.
 This design supposedly provides the VLIW advantage of increased instruction throughput.
 However, it avoids some of the issues of scaling and complexity, by explicitly providing in each bundle of instructions information concerning their dependencies.
 This information is calculated by the compiler, as it would be in a VLIW design.
 The early versions are also backward-compatible with newer x86 software by means of an on-chip emulator mode.
 Integer performance was disappointing and despite improvements, sales in volume markets continue to be low.